 Section 3.
 REPLACEMENT CERTIFICATE.
-Any officer of the Corporation may direct a new certificate or certificates to be issued in place of any certificate or certificates theretofore issued by the Corporation alleged to have been lost, destroyed, stolen or mutilated, upon the making of an affidavit of that fact by the person claiming the certificate to be lost, destroyed, stolen or mutilated; provided, however, if such shares have ceased to be certificated, no new certificate shall be issued unless requested in writing by such stockholder and the Board of Directors has determined that such certificates may be issued.
-Unless otherwise determined by an officer of the Corporation, the owner of such lost, destroyed, stolen or mutilated certificates or her legal representative, shall be required, as a condition precedent to the issuance of a new certificates, to give the Corporation a bond in such sums as it may direct as indemnity against any claim that may be made against the Corporation.
+Any officer of the Corporation may direct a new certificate or certificates to be issued in place of any certificate or certificates theretofore issued by the Corporation alleged to have been lost, destroyed, stolen or mutilated, upon the making of an affidavit of that fact by the person claiming the certificate to bost, destroyed, stolen or mutilated; provided, however, if such shares have ceased to be certificated, no new certificate shall be issued unless requested in writing by such stockholder and the Board of Directors has determined that such certificates as a condition precedent to the issuarce of a new certificate, to give the Corporation a bond in such sums as it may direct as indemnity against any claim that may be made against the Corporation.